-But I didn't expect makes me even happier.
+But, it's what I didn't expect that makes me even happier.
 A core group have continued to join me on Mondays and Fridays, forming the loveliest, most bonded groups I've had the privilege to know.
 Some of us also swam as a relay team at an ice gala!

 These people, all from very different backgrounds, are a wonderful example of how the winter swimming community pulls together and bonds over this slightly bonkers activity.

 We began the season swimming in water that was 14 degrees centigrade.
 Actually, as is the case with open water in the UK most of the year round, this was cold.
 But those who flinched getting in at 14 degrees have amazed themselves by swimming in water that dropped right down to a painfully cold 1.5 degrees.

 I know that it has helped individuals with a variety of physical and mental health difficulties.
 It has also become a high point of many warriors' weeks.